iKernels/create-pretraining-datasets-nlp/README.md

 - `--sentences-per-doc`: Collect at most this number of sentences in one document when using `--dataset-structure=one-sentence-per-line`.
 This will apply in parallel with splitting of documents on empty lines.
 Defaults to `None`, that is, use only empty lines as documents separators.
 Be aware that some datasets like `bookcorpus` do not contain documents separators like empty lines.
 `--compute-words-tails`.
 This will generate and additional boolean vector where a True means that the corresponding token is tail.
 A tail is a token in a word (composed of at least 2 tokens) that is not first.
 - `--seed`: Set seed for reproducibility.
+- `--all-in-memory`: Load the entire input dataset in memory.
+Useful on distributed file systems.

 ## Useful examples